 You can't even look at the hiring of Brodie Van Wagenen - a sports agent with no baseball management experience - to be the GM as any sort of sign that the Wilpons were willing to innovate.
 Van Wagenen was hired because he worked well with Jeff Wilpon.
-Van Wagenen beefed up the analytics department a bit, but his regime didn't change the momentum of the club, unless you consider the negative effects of the Cano deal.
+Van Wagenen beefed up the analytics department a bit, but his regime didn't change the momentum of the club unless you consider the negative effects of the Cano deal.
 That's the sort of momentum we obviously didn't need.
-I can't really fault Van Wagenen for failing to innovate much, because the Wilpons had the final say in the matter and they weren't ever going to allow real innovation happen here.
+I can't really fault Van Wagenen for failing to innovate much, because the Wilpons had the final say in the matter and they weren't ever going to allow real innovation to happen here.
 They've deeply earned their enduring legacy with Mets fans by never, ever fixing what was systemically wrong with their ballclub.
-Soon it won't be theirs any longer, although their share of the $2+ billion sale will surely help to sooth their sense of loss.
+Soon it won't be theirs any longer, although their share of the $2+ billion sale will surely help to soothe their sense of loss.

 Soon it will be time to judge Steve Cohen based on his actions rather than projecting.
 What little info we have up to now is quite promising.
-The fact that he is prepared to lose quite a bit of money in his first couple of years running the show is promising, because he's reportedly looking to invest in making the Mets run better, not just spend money on free agents.
+The fact that he is prepared to lose quite a bit of money in his first couple of years running the show is promising because he's reportedly looking to invest in making the Mets run better, not just spend money on free agents.